adolfos94/ROS-Stereo-Vision/README.md

   ./double-camera-display
   ```

 - <span style="color:red"> If you find that the image captured is red.
-You can try to download .isp file and installed:</span>
+You can try to download .isp file and install it:</span>

   ```console
   wget https://www.waveshare.com/w/upload/e/eb/Camera_overrides.tar.gz